jimenezh/jiff/demos/web-mpc/README.md

 Finally, the server is usually responsible for delivering all parties keys to each other.
 If you do not wish to trust the server to perform this step (e.g. man in the middle attacks), you have to ensure delivery of the keys to the parties via some other channel (e.g. post request to the analyst directly, reading from a file, etc), and make sure these keys are passed to the constructor of JIFFClient at the input parties, in a similar way to how analyst.js loads keys.

+# Paillier Threshold

+This demo uses [https://github.com/Submersible/node-python-bridge](python-bridge) to spawn a python interpreter and use a [https://github.com/jimenezh/protocols.distributed_keygen](Paillier threshold decryption library which supports randomness-recovery) based on the [https://github.com/TNO-MPC/protocols.distributed_keygen](TNO library).

 # The real WEB-MPC
 This is a stripped down demo showing the high level organization and implementation idea.
 We have built and regularly deployed a more sophisticated platform of a similar name for computing statistics over private data.